 Jermal Hill ’08 (December), Physics.
 Jermal works as a process engineer at KDC in Lynchburg, Virginia.

 Crystal Moorman ’08 (December), Mathematics and Physics .
-Crystal earned her PhD in physics at Drexel University in 2015 and is an Assistant Professor of Physics and Director of the Belk Astronomical Observatory here at Lynchburg College.
+Crystal earned her PhD in physics at Drexel University in 2015 and is an Assistant Professor of Physics and Director of the Belk Astronomical Observatory here at University of Lynchburg.

 Eric Compher ’08, Physics .
 Eric participated in our 3/2 engineering program and transferred to the University of Virginia after three years at LC.
 He completed his MS in electrical engineering in 2010, doing some of his graduate work at the NASA Langley Research Center in Hampton, Virginia.
 Eric is now working as an reactor saftey engineer at Bettis Atomic Power Laboratory in Pittsburg.